PGY1 Residency (West Chester Hospital)

 • The residents will manage a patient’s anticoagulation therapy through patient interview, lab monitoring, dose adjustment, provider consultation, and patient education.

-Emergency Response
+Medical Emergency Response

 • PGY1 residents will have the opportunity to master skills related to providing pharmacy services during medical emergencies, including Rapid Response, Code Blue, Trauma Stat, STEMIs, Stroke Alerts, and Emergent Intubations.
+Residents will be assigned 3 months of coverage over the course of the year (assigned with monthly rotation during orientation) and will also cover during weekend staffing shifts.

-Pharmacy Operations and Clinical Staffing
+Pharmacy Operations

 • The resident is scheduled approximately every other weekend to provide pharmaceutical care to West Chester Hospital patients.
 The weekend shifts consistently rotate between an operational shift and a clinical shift.